 These blinds can be made of both real wood and faux wood.
 You’ll also find other interior shutter blinds made of PVC, aluminium and other metals.
 New shutters are also made of fiberglass for a lightweight option that’s slimmer and less bulky than wooden varieties.

-One downside to real wooden blinds is that they can warp if they get wet or extremely hot.
+One downside to real wood blinds is that they can warp if they get wet or extremely hot.
 That’s because wood contains tiny pores that expand when they get wet or when they’re subjected to high heat.
 When they dry out again, the pores shrink, causing the wooden slats to warp.
 You’ll also find water-resistant MDF materials, but those styles will still warp if they are put in direct contact with water.

 Fortunately, you can still use wooden shutter blinds in wet spaces such as bathrooms and kitchens.
 All you need to do is look for faux wood shutter blinds.
 These shutter blinds are usually made of PVC and other plastic materials that don’t get damaged by water and humidity.